 NHS – Honorary Trainee psychotherapist in a therapeutic community for those with a severe and complex borderline personality disorder diagnosis

-COMMUNITY OUTREACH - I founded and currently run an independent, low cost psychodrama psychotherapy group
+COMMUNITY OUTREACH - I founded and currently run an independent, low cost psychodrama psychotherapy group which has been going for 4 years

 PRIVATE PRACTICE – I’ve worked in private practice seeing individual clients since 2020